Studies in Macroeconomic Theory

 Description

-Studies in Macroeconomic Theory, Volume 2: Redistribution and Growth is a compendium of scholarly papers on the behavior and public control of distribution and growth in the market economy.
+Studies in Macroeconomic Theory, Volume 1: Employment and Inflation is a collection of scholarly papers that accounts the development of a microeconomic theory of wage and price decisions and commitments.

-The papers in this volume focus on the subject of public finance under the broad theory of economic policy.
-The papers are grouped into five groups or sections.
-Part I covers the steady-state choices.
-The second part takes up the efficient use of a given volume of saving in the choice among national investments.
-Part III explores the alternative approaches to optimal national saving.
-Part IV discusses the maximin-optimal graduated taxation of wage income.
-The final section expounds on Rawls's vision of the just economy.
+The book presents some features of the modern inflationary process and makes sense of some still accepted elements in the postclassical macroeconomics of Keynes and Phillips.
+The papers in this volume are grouped into seven sections.
+Part I describes disequilibrium models of employment.
+Part II gives closer scrutiny to the idea of the "natural" rate of unemployment.
+Part III studies the welfare economics of inflation in an equilibrium context.
+The fourth part deals with inflation planning.
+The papers in Part V discuss hypotheses about the causes of the rise in the rate of inflation in two historical episodes: the American inflation between 1955 - 1957 and 1972 - 1974.
+Part VI addresses some questions in the theory of economic stabilization by monetary and fiscal policy.
+The final section of this volume attempts to apply to matters of stochastic social choice, stabilization policy being one instance of such a choice, the conception of justice advanced by Rawls.

+The compendium will be of value to economists and economic policy makers.

 Table of Contents